Nelson-atkins Museum Of ArtsCurrently Open [Closes at 05:00 pm]

-Art And Culture, Art Museum, Tourist Center, Family And Kids
+- Tags: Art And Culture, Art Museums, Tourist Center, Family And Kids

 A generous hand of help from two art lovers, two legacies coming together to form a singular institution of art and culture is what Nelson-Atkins museum of Arts.